bplmaps/lmec-main-site/content/about/jobs/exhibition-curatorial-fellow.md

 though some opportunities for remote work during the research and writing phase of work will be possible.
 The Library is well-served by public transit.
 No free facilities for employee parking are available.
-The Library and Map Center gallery are fully ADA accessible.
+The Library and Leventhal Center gallery are fully ADA accessible.

 **About the Leventhal Center**